-The committee is delighted to announce that the 2024 special issue of Issues in Science and Technology Librarianship-Science Librarianship and Social Justice-has been selected as this year's recipient of the Innovation in Access to Engineering Information Award.
+The committee is delighted to announce that the editors of the 2024 special issue of Issues in Science and Technology Librarianship-Science Librarianship and Social Justice, Isabel Altamirano, Ginny Boehme, Jeffra D. Bussmann, Sam Hansen, Natasha E. Johnson, and Sarah Tribelhorn, have been selected as the recipients of the 2025 Innovation in Access to Engineering Information Award.